makrai/notes/chi20-cross-ling-nlg-pretrain.md

 * As shown in Figure 2, XNLG is a pre-trained sequence-to-sequence model, which is based on Transformer (Vaswani+ 2017)
-  * Both the encoder and the decoder are supposed to support multiple languages
+  * Both the encoder and the decoder support multiple languages
   * we use language tag embeddings to distinguish the source and target langs, following (Lample and Conneau 2019),
   * Given a sentence and its corresponding language tag,